ankeesler/btool/README.md

 $ btool -root BasicC -target main
 $ ./BasicC/main
 hey!
+$ cat README.md # for more information about the examples
 ```

-Run `cat README.md` for more information about the examples.

 ## To build `btool`...